wellspringcp/wellspring/03-treasury-and-taxation/03-1-taxation.md

 In addition, as explicit prohibitions for the sake of completeness:
 - No forms of excise or internal checkpoint tax on freight or trade shall be levied.
   - This shall not be construed to limit `SovWI`'s ability to use checkpoints (without accompanying taxes) for internal security.
-  - This shall not be construed to limit the ability of private conagents to charge tolls and other fees for the use of their capitals.
+  - This shall not be construed to limit the ability of private conagents to charge tolls and other fees for the use of their capitals/property.
 - No taxes shall be levied on wealth instead of income.
   - Any politician found guilty of introducing a bill to pursue a tax on wealth shall become an outlaw after 2 hours.
 - No taxes shall be levied on abstract entities such as "corporations", etc.